MartinSJRogers/VEdge_Detector/README.md

 To run this tool, first download the repository of files contained within this Github directory onto your computer.
 It is best to download these files into a new separate folder, e.g. C:/Users/username/Documents/VEdge_Detector

-After you have installed Anaconda on your computer and downloaded the file repository, you then need to install the required python packages in an environment.
-To create an environment, open the Anaconda prompt (or open a terminal window in Mac and Linux) and use the change directory command, `cd`to go the folder where you have downloaded this repository, e.g.:
+After you have installed Anaconda onto your computer and downloaded the file repository, you then need to install the required python packages in an environment.
+To create an environment, open the Anaconda prompt (or open a terminal window in Mac and Linux) and use the change directory command, `cd` to go the folder where you have downloaded this repository, e.g.:

 ```
 cd  C:/Users/username/Documents/VEdge_Detector